Best Hikes in The Valais

 Distance: 8.2 miles (One Way)

-One of my favorite hikes in the Valais is the steep, scenic climb over Augstbord Pass that leads to an overlook with stunning, panoramic views of the Bernese Alps and the high peaks surrounding the Mattertal (Matter Valley), home of Zermatt.
+One of my favorite hikes in the Valais is the steep, scenic climb over Augstbord Pass leading to an overlook with stunning, panoramic views of the Bernese Alps and the high peaks towering above the Mattertal from Stalden to Zermatt.

 Distance: 8.6 miles (One Way)

-Another of the Saas Valley’s great high walks, this scenic trail traversing high above the east side of the valley features wonderful panoramic views of the 13,000-ft/4,000-meter peaks of the Mischabel Range.
+The Gspon Hohenweg is another of the great high routes in the Saas Valley.
+This scenic trail, traversing high above the east side of the valley, features wonderful panoramic views of the 13,000-ft.
+(4,000-meter) peaks of the Mischabel Range.

 Distance: 10.8 miles (One Way)

-The Saas Fee Hohenweg is one of the great hikes in the Valais.
-The challenging trail follows a high route along the west side of the Saastal with stunning views of the peaks towering above the Saas Valley and the Bernese Alps to the north.
+The Saas Fee Hohenweg is one of the classic hikes in the Valais.
+The challenging trail follows a high route along the west side of the Saastal with stunning, nonstop views of the glacier-clad peaks towering above the Saas Valley and the Bernese Alps to the north.

 Distance: 13.7 miles (Round Trip)

-Two great trails with terrific views of the Matterhorn from a variety of different perspectives, are combined to create a fantastic hike to Schonbiel Hut, sitting atop a scenic overlook at the head of the Zmutt Valley.
+Two great trails with terrific views of the Matterhorn are combined to create a fantastic hike to Schonbiel Hut, sitting atop a scenic overlook at the head of the Zmutt Valley.

 Distance: 7.0 - 8.5 miles (Loop)